The poorhouse was once a very real and often feared part of life in New England.

 A fire destroyed the main building of the Strafford County almshouse in 1881, killing 13 people.
 The county replaced it with a large, three-story brick almshouse, designed to shelter 300 people.
 The insane asylum was also located at the site.

 Twelve years later, the insane asylum burned to the ground, killing 40 of 44 inmates.
 “Forty Crazed People Burned to Death,” reported the local newspaper on March 10, 1893.
-“At the window could be seen the tortured faces of the demented inmates, now raging and howling fiends…It was a perfect hell of fire.”
+“At the window could be seen the tortured faces of the demented inmates, now raging and howling fiends.”

 A controversy broke out about conditions at the county farms, especially for children.
-By 1898, most poor children were moved into foster care.
+By 1898, the county moved most poor children into foster care.

 In 1907, Strafford County built a jail next to the almshouse, and in 1970 built the county nursing home in front of it.